 Malta is also famous for its fantastic lifestyle.
 The climate promises around 300 days of sunshine every year, as well as mild winters that rarely dip below 9-degrees.
 As a result, much of the island can be enjoyed outdoors – from family outings to evenings spent dining al fresco by the sea.

-MIIP has been created to grant citizenship to qualified and reputable foreign individuals, along with their families.
+MIIP has been created to grant citizenship to qualified and reputable foreign property investors, along with their families.
 Eligibility is based on an applicant’s ability to make a considerable contribution to Malta’s economic development, and successful applicants will be granted a certificate of citizenship by naturalisation for both themselves, and the qualifying members of their family.

 If you would like to read up on the legal aspects of the MIIP, you will find it in Articles 10(9)(b) and 24(1)(i) of the Malta Citizenship Act, (Chapter 188 of the Laws of Malta), and the Malta Individual Investor Programme Regulations, 2013 (Legal Notice 450 of 2013).

-Am I Eligible for MIIP?
+Am I eligible for MIIP?

 - Be at least 18